Rudolf Virchow: The duel challenge by Bismarck

 As a co-founder and member of the liberal party Deutsche Fortschrittspartei, he was a leading political antagonist of Bismarck.
 He was opposed to Bismarck's excessive military budget, which angered Bismarck sufficiently that he challenged Virchow to a duel in 1865.
 Virchow declined because he considered dueling an uncivilized way to solve a conflict.
 Various English-language sources purport a different version of events, the so-called "Sausage Duel".
 It has Virchow, being the one challenged and therefore entitled to choose the weapons, selecting two pork sausages, one loaded with Trichinella larvae, the other safe; Bismarck declined.
 However, there are no German-language documents confirming this version.

 Kulturkampf

 Virchow supported Bismarck in an attempt to reduce the political and social influence of the Catholic Church, between 1871 and 1887.
 He remarked that the movement was acquiring "the character of a great struggle in the interest of humanity".
-He called it Kulturkampf ("culture struggle") during the discussion of Paul Ludwig Falk's May Laws (Maigesetze).
+He called it Kulturkampf ("culture struggle") during the discussion of Adalbert Falk's May Laws (Maigesetze).
 Virchow was respected in Masonic circles, and according to one source may have been a freemason, though no official record of this has been found.